LucaScattolaro/LearningFromNetworks/README.md

   - Motifs ---> we don't know yet, we will choose after we have covered this topic in class

-**Machine for experiments**: We are going to use different machines due to avalability:
+**Machine for experiments** We are going to use different machines due to avalability:
   - PC1:
       - CPU: Intel(R) Core(TM) i7-2670QM CPU @ 2.20GHz
       - RAM: 6,0 GB